camconrad/compensator/contracts/README.md

     - Any accumulated rewards deficit
   - Returns lastRewarded + time needed for all rewards

+- **`proposeVoteRecorderUpdate(address newVoteRecorder)`**
+  Allows the delegate to propose a new vote recorder address.
+  - Requires caller to be the owner (delegate).
+  - Requires new vote recorder to be non-zero and different from current.
+  - Requires no pending update.
+  - Sets pending vote recorder and update time.
+  - Records proposer address.
+  - Emits a `VoteRecorderUpdateProposed` event.

+- **`confirmVoteRecorderUpdate()`**
+  Allows the current vote recorder to confirm the pending update.
+  - Requires caller to be the current vote recorder.
+  - Requires update delay to have passed.
+  - Requires a pending update to exist.
+  - Updates vote recorder address.
+  - Clears pending update state.
+  - Emits a `VoteRecorderUpdated` event.

+- **`cancelVoteRecorderUpdate()`**
+  Allows either the current vote recorder or proposer to cancel the pending update.
+  - Requires caller to be either current vote recorder or proposer.
+  - Requires a pending update to exist.
+  - Clears pending update state.
+  - Emits a `VoteRecorderUpdated` event.

+- **`setBlocksPerDay(uint256 _blocksPerDay)`**
+  Allows the owner to update the number of blocks per day for proposal timing calculations.
+  - Requires caller to be the owner (delegate).
+  - Requires new value to be between 1 and 50000.
+  - Updates blocksPerDay state variable.
+  - Used for proposal timing calculations.

+- **`getProposalStake(uint256 proposalId, address delegator)`**
+  External view function that returns a delegator's stakes for a specific proposal.
+  - Returns both FOR and AGAINST stakes.
+  - Useful for frontend integration and stake tracking.
+  - Returns:
+    - `forStake`: Amount staked in support of the proposal
+    - `againstStake`: Amount staked against the proposal

 ### Internal Functions
 - **`_updateUserRewards(address delegator)`**
   Internal function to checkpoint a user's rewards.